Phase I Key Actions and Tactics

 UNC’s commitment as an HSI is truly to serve Latinx and non-Latinx students by significantly infusing culturally relevant pedagogy in curricular and co-curricular learning and engagement environments.
 We will work across cultures and communities as it will be an integral part of every students’ experience.

-– Katrina Rodriguez, Vice President of Student Affairs
+– Katrina Rodriguez, former Vice President of Student Affairs

 3. Create systems of accountability, effectiveness, and collaboration to prioritize diversity, equity, and inclusion across the university.